How To Write a Lab Technician Resume

 Certification

 Add a key skills section to show the various ways you can contribute to lab-based research and operations.
-Most organizations rely on an applicant tracking system (ATS) to quickly identify qualified candidates, and incorporating key terms in your job description and proficiencies will help get your resume into the hiring manager’s hands.
+Most organizations rely on an applicant tracking system (ATS) to quickly identify qualified candidates.
+Incorporating key terms in your job description and proficiencies will help get your resume into the hiring manager’s hands.

-Include soft skills like team collaboration, as well as hard technical skills like LabWare LIMS.
+Include soft skills like team collaboration and hard technical skills like LabWare Laboratory Information Management System (LIMS).
 You might also include specific lab procedures, experiments, or science subjects.
-Aim for variety with this section, but make sure each item you include relates to your target lab technician job.
+Aim for variety with this section, but ensure each item relates to your target lab technician job.

 Below are some common skills and keywords for lab technicians: